RESSLab-Team/OpenSees-Instructions/README.md

 Once you have completed the first version of your material/element/etc. it is time to start the process of it being added to the OpenSees repository.
 Completed means that the code compiles (ideally tested on both Mac and Windows), and the output is validated with examples.

-Push the changes made to your branch to your fork on github using, e.g.,
+After commiting to a branch, push the changes to your fork on github using
 ```
-git push origin add_sl_mat
+git push origin <your branch>
 ```

-When you go to the page for your fork on github a bar should appear at the top to create a new pull request for the main OpenSees repository.
+When you go to the page for your fork on github a green bar should appear at the top to create a new pull request for the main OpenSees repository.
 Start a new pull request, below are some best practices:
 * Use a short descriptive title.
 * Add some concise details in the comments.